-Can a Home Inspector Be Sued For An Error?
+Can a Professional Be Sued For Making a Mistake?

-A Professional, Such As a Home Inspector, As a Trained Expert That Is Relied Upon For Quality Advice or Opinion May Be Legally Responsible For Unreasonable Mistakes That Result In Harm.
+A Professional, As a Trained Expert That Is Relied Upon For Quality Advice or Opinion May Be Legally Responsible For Unreasonable Mistakes That Result In Harm.
 A Qualified Expert Witness May Be Required For Confirming What Was Unreasonable.

 Standard of Care in Conduct